minnojs/minno-quest/src/0.0/basics/sequencer.md

 * `{mixer:'repeat', times:10, data: [obj1,obj2]}`

 **random**:
 Randomizes the order of elements in `data`.
+Random pre-computes all of the elements in data, if you want to keep some of the elements together, use the `wrapper` mixer.
+If you want to mark a specific mixer within random not to be pre-computed, simply add `wrapper:true`.
-Please note that the randomizer pre-mixes all the content in data, so that any branching mixers will be branched according to the environment as it is when the random mixer is reached.
-If you want to delay the branching until it is reached, simply wrap it within a `wrapper` mixer.
+Please note that the randomizer pre-computes all the content in data, so that any branching mixers will be branched according to the environment as it is when the random mixer is reached.
+If you want to delay the branching until it is reached, simply wrap it within a `wrapper` mixer or add `wrapper:true`.

 * `{mixer:'random', data: [obj1,obj2]}`
+* `{mixer:'random', data: [obj1,{mixer:'repeat', wrapper:true,data:[1,2,3]}]}`

 **weightedRandom**:
 Selects a single element using a weighted random algorithm.
 Each element in `data` is given the appropriate weight from `weights`.
 In the following example obj2 has four times the probability of being selected as obj1.